-Phishing is an attempt by a fraudster to collect personal and/or financial information over email, phone or text message.
-These fraudsters typically acquire this information by verbally requesting it over the phone, by posting links or false phone numbers on social media sites, or by sending unsolicited emails or texts messages so that direct recipients enter personal information into fake websites or phone systems posing as real ones.
+Phishing is an attempt by a fraudster to collect personal and/or financial information over email, phone, text message, or social media channels.
+These fraudsters typically acquire this information by verbally requesting it over the phone, by posting links or false phone numbers on social media sites, or by sending unsolicited emails or texts messages that direct recipients to enter personal information into fake websites or phone systems posing as real ones.

 Learn more about protecting yourself from phishing scams on Square’s blog.